bnjbvr/blog.benj.me/content/blog/lifehacking/2017-12-05_freedom_and_productivity.md

 useless.

-This also raises another point I wonder about: is the seek of productivity only a topic for the priviledged?
+This also raises another point I wonder about: is the seek of productivity only a topic for the privileged?
 If you consider something like [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs), productivity would probably belong to the highest level (self-actualization), since it assumes all other issues in your life have been addressed first.
 If we